How to Combine First and Last Name in Excel?

 So, let’s cut to the chase.
 If your data has first names in one column and last names in another, mastering how to merge first name and last name in Excel can save your day.
 Ready to tidy up your data and keep your project on track?

-In this guide, you'll find five methods for merging cells in Excel (each tailored to different needs and Excel versions):
+In this guide, you'll find how to combine first and last name in Excel (each tailored to different needs and Excel versions):

 Image icon